GooseberryPie/Cybersecurity-Projects/README.md

 This email is from security-alerts@micr0sft365.io.
 Malicious actors sometimes use web addresses that resemble those of legitimate companies in order to deceive victims.
 In this case, they have replaced the first letter o in microsoft with a zero and omitted the second letter o.

 Note also that the domain for this email address is .io.
 This refers to the British Indian Ocean Territory.
 This domain is used for many software development efforts.
 A great many free online games use this address, as seen on sites like crazygames.com.
 When I type microsoft.io into my browser I am redirected to microsoft.com.
 However, this may be an artifact of geography.
-Perhaps if I use a VPN to change my location to Diego Garcia I will find it easier to access microsoft.io sites.
 Microsoft actually does own and use the microsoft.io domain.
+Although, using a VPN to change my location to Perth, Australia resulted in my being redirected from microsoft.io to microsoft.com/en-au.

 ####Step 2: Look for the application of pressure.